- It is illegal to videotape your sexual encounter with someone without his or her consent.

 (a) the person is in a place in which a person can reasonably be expected to be nude, to expose his or her genital organs or anal region or her breasts, or to be engaged in explicit sexual activity;

-(b) the person is nude, is exposing his or her genital organs or anal region or her breasts, or is engaged in explicit sexual activity, and the observation or recording is done for the purpose of observing or recording a person in such a state or engaged in such an activity; or
+(b) the person is nude, is exposing his or her genital organs or anal region or her breasts, or is engaged in explicit sexual activity or sexual assault, and the observation or recording is done for the purpose of observing or recording a person in such a state or engaged in such an activity; or

 (c) the observation or recording is done for a sexual purpose.